luisdiaz9/Project-1/README.md

 Y:0	<br>
 Actual Mean (Crimes2011-2019): 41 <br>
 R squared: 56% <br>
-Conclusion: It can be concluded that this place is 54% away from crashing the Risk Free Rate Market (1 - 41/89).
+Conclusion: It can be concluded that 'House Robberies in Rosarito' are 54% away from crashing the Risk Free Rate Market (1 - 41/89).

 Comparison between Acapulco de Juarez-House Robberies	if Y = 0 vs Actual Mean:<br>
 b:7.8574 <br>